Access Control19 min read

 • Is managed and monitored as a critical security asset

 The jump server model limits what a compromised remote access session can do.
-An attacker who obtains valid credentials for the remote access gateway and reaches the jump server is still constrained by the jump server's access controls, session recording, and monitoring.
-They cannot pivot directly from the internet to OT devices — they must go through the recorded, monitored session environment.
+An attacker who obtains valid credentials and reaches the jump server is still constrained by its access controls, session recording, and monitoring.
+They cannot pivot directly from the internet to OT devices -- they must operate within the recorded, monitored session environment.
+That constraint is often enough to detect and interrupt an intrusion before serious damage occurs.

 Principle 3: Zero Standing Access